 While planning your Newfoundland itinerary, it’s important to remember that Newfoundland and Labrador is a BIG province.
 Even though I grew up here and spent the better part of summer 2020 exploring the island, there are still places I haven’t seen.
 Not to mention Labrador!
 It’s important to note that although we are one province, the two are distinctly different.
 Going to Labrador is a whole adventure on its own (which I hope to write about someday).

-If you want to travel the entire island properly, it will take you at least three weeks.
-Most people don’t have that much time, so you’ll have to pick and choose what you want to see!
-This travel guide highlights all the best places to visit in Newfoundland so that you can plan a fantastic Newfoundland road trip itinerary.
+If you want to travel Newfoundland properly, it will take you at least three weeks.
+Most people don’t have that much time, so you’ll have to pick and choose where to go!
+This travel guide highlights all the best places to visit in Newfoundland so that you can plan a fantastic road trip here.

 Can’t read this right now?
 Pin it for later!